EURODEO/openradardata-requirements/Deliverable_Requirements.md

 - primary

 *Clarifications:*
+- No data from NMS is transfered.
+Only notification and a link/URL to localy stored data
 - ODIM HDF is used for all data mandataory data.
-- Pilot for nationsl composites and files used by GeoWeb could devide from this requirement
+- Pilot for national composites and files used by GeoWeb could devide from this requirement
-- --SKIPP-- There is likely to be variability in the format of "supplementary" observations produced by Members.
-There is a desire for E-SOH to be as flexible as possible when consuming data, but there is also an expectation that data producers provide data in a consistent and easily interpretable format.

 *Acceptance criteria:*